 - Direct Antagonism Assay.

-UD1022 will be used to challenge four common pathogens of alfalfa, which have been obtained from Dr. Deborah Samac of the University of Minnesota.
+UD1022 is used to challenge four common pathogens of alfalfa, which were obtained from Dr. Deborah Samac of the University of Minnesota.
 The fungal isolates which are being tested are Phytopthora medicaginis (root rot) strain A2A1, Phoma medicaginis (spring black stem rot), strains StC 306-5 and StC 306-10, Fusarium oxysporum f. sp. medicaginis (fusarium wilt) Fom 255 and Fo 3, and Colletotrichum trifolii (anthranose) strains St. Paul AN 1 and SM.
-Appropriate permitting has been obtained through the USDA APHIS program.
-Fungal isolates are cultured on Potato Dextrose Agar (PDA) and V8 agar and stored on plates.
-A plug of fungal culture is cored and placed on a petri plate with a 20 microliter drop of UD1022 culture.
-Fungal diameter will be measured and compared to controls without UD1022.
-Three biological replicates will be used, and the experiment will be repeated three times.
-Mean fungal diameters will be compared after evaluation of normalcy.
-A t-Test will be applied, and significance will be accepted at P less than 0.05.
-This experiment will determine UD1022 direct inhibition ability on the top common alfalfa fungal pathogens.
+Appropriate permitting was obtained through the USDA APHIS program.
+Fungal isolates are cultured on Potato Dextrose Agar (PDA) and V8 agar (A2A1) and stored on plates.
+A 7 mm plug of fungal culture is cored and placed on a petri plate with a 20 microliter drop of UD1022 culture at a distance of 2 cm.
+Fungal diameter was measured and compared to controls without UD1022.
+Three biological replicates were used, and the experiment was repeated three times.
+Mean fungal diameters were compared after evaluation of normalcy.
+A Tukey-Kramer test was applied, and significance will be accepted at P less than 0.05.
+This experiment determined UD1022 direct inhibition ability on the top common alfalfa fungal pathogens.

 - Indirect Antagonism Assay.

 This test is similar to the direct assay, except the petri plate is divided in the middle to prevent direct interaction.
 UD1022 produces volatile compounds which may inhibit the growth of other organisms through the atmosphere.
-Results from the direct and indirect assays will be used to select three fungal pathogens to be used in UD1022 and S. meliloti inoculated plant challenge assays.
-Candidates (reduced fungal diameter) from either assay will be considered.
-UD1022 may be able to confer plant protection without directly antagonizing the pathogen.
-UD1022 has been shown to produce an ‘induced systemic response’ (ISR) in plants.
-ISR ‘primes’ the plant for pathogen attack, resulting in the plant becoming more resistant to infection.
+Results from the direct were used to select one fungal pathogen to be used in UD1022 and S. meliloti inoculated plant challenge assays.
+Phytophthora medicaginis A2A1 was selected for alfalfa challenge.

 - UD1022 Plant Fungal Suppression Assay.

-Alfalfa seed will be sterilized, scarified with sulfuric acid and cold stratified for 48 hours at 4 degrees Celsius.
-Alfalfa seeds will be germinated on water agar plates 24 hours at room temperature in the dark.
-Germinated seeds will be transplanted to pots containing sterile sand and fertilized and maintained with a low nitrogen (0.5 micro Molar) solution.
-Plants will be kept in controlled growth chambers with 16-hour photoperiod, 55 percent relative humidity at 22 degrees Celsius.
-Treatments of no bacteria controls, S. meliloti and S. meliloti with UD1022 will be applied as a root drench three days after transplantation and fungal isolates will be applied to plants 10 days after transplantation.
-One treatment will have no bacteria and mock fungal application.
-Twenty-five plants will be used in each treatment arranged in a completely randomized design.
+Alfalfa seed will be sterilized and cold stratified overnight at 4 degrees C. Germinated seeds were transplanted to pots containing a mix of peat:vermiculite:Turface (3:2:1).
+Plants are maintained in controlled growth chambers with 16-hour photoperiod, 55 percent relative humidity at 22 degrees C. Plants are thinned to 10 per pot and 24 pots are included for each treatment: treatments of no bacteria controls, S. meliloti, UD1022 and S. meliloti with UD1022 are inoculated at time of seed sowing, a ‘booster’ of UD1022 is applied 9 DAP to ‘UD1022’ treatments.
+10 mL A2A1 commutated culture is drenched onto plants 10 DAP.
+One set (12 pots per treatment) will be infected, and one set (12 pots) will be subjected to ‘mock’ inoculation’ as ‘control’ plants.
 Progress of the infection will be monitored daily over the course of two weeks.
 Results will be evaluated 20 days after transplantation (10 days after infection) using a weighted indexing system based on the progressive numbers of tissues and percentage of infection on those tissues.
-Statistical analysis will be a test for normal distribution and comparison of mean index values using the t-Test and significance of P less than 0.05.
+Statistical analysis will be a test for normal distribution and comparison of mean index values using Tukey-Kramer test and significance of P less than 0.05.